- Distance from San Francisco: 107 miles

 There's a joke that every hotel in Palm Springs used to be a Holiday Inn.
 Two of our favorite converted spots are the super colorful Saguaro (rooms from $179/night) and uber-hip Ace Hotel (rooms from $260/night).
 Both have great pool scenes, good restaurants, and quality service.
 Check out packages like "Girls Just Wanna Have Fun" at the Saguaro, which includes really affordable room rates, plus pool bar and spa credits.

 For something more exclusive and still in town, there's the celeb-magnet Parker Palm Springs (rooms from $360/night).

 When to Go

 High season in Palm Springs offers the coolest temps and bigger crowds, usually November to May.
 Hotel rates are a bit higher, but the town is full of activity, which makes it more fun.
-Big events that draw people are the Palm Springs International Film Festival (January), and the LGBT-centric Dinah Shore Weekend (February).
-The mega Coachella Valley Music and Arts Festival in nearby Indio draws thousands to the area every April.
+Big events that draw people are the Palm Springs International Film Festival (January), and the mega Coachella Valley Music and Arts Festival in nearby Indio (April).

 The temperature during summer months are typically over 100 degrees daily, but it's the best time for finding special weekend packages at a lot of the hotels and resorts.
 With its deals restaurants, spas, hotels and attractions, Palm Springs Restaurant Week is becoming a big draw in June.